CDCgov/prime-reportstream/frontend-react/docs/rs-errorboundary-and-suspense.md

 The boundary/suspense pattern helps alleviate error and loading state management from every component into two easily-managed components that wrap your page or component.
 First in the tree, you'll have an `ErrorBoundary` to catch any errors thrown and render a UI for the user, then, nested below that, a `Suspense` to handle the UI while the data is fetched.

 The system is simple: we throw errors from anywhere in our app, and the first boundary on the way up the tree will catch and render it.
-This functionality has been extended by adding `RSNetworkError` and some custom logic that lets us render _different_ UIs depending on an error's enumerated code.
+This functionality has been extended by adding `RSNetworkError` and some custom logic that lets us render _different_ UIs depending on an error's status code.

 Steps to use:

 - [Wrap your components](#helper-functions)
-- Throw an error (see: [Custom Errors](#add-a-custom-error-type))
+- Call the network (this will activate the suspense)
-- Render an error page (see: [Custom Error Page Content](#add-new-error-page-content))
+- Throw an error if your call fails (handled by our fetch system)

 ## Helper functions